draeger-lab/SPECIMEN/docs/source/help.rst

 ``SPECIMEN`` was originally written for prokaryota.
 However, adapting ``SPECIMEN`` to work with other organism types is something we hope to archieve with a future update.
-Currently, the pipelines have yet to be tested on types of organism other than prokaryota.
+Currently, the workflows have yet to be tested on types of organism other than prokaryota.

 Which namespaces can I use?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^